farha-neu/bamazon/README.md

 3. Test Cases:
    * Steps to View Products for Sale:
      * Select `View Products for Sale` option with the help of arrow keys, and hit enter.
-     * The app will list every available item: the item IDs, names, prices, and quantities.
+     * The app will list every available item: the item IDs, names, department, prices, and quantities.
 Items IDs with quantities less than five will be marked in red.
    * Steps to View Low Inventory:
      * Select `View Low Inventory` option with the help of arrow keys, and hit enter.
      * The app will list all items with an inventory count lower than five.